botesjuan/BasicDropBox/README.md

 ### Step 2: Configure Static IP for WLAN0

->Since you're using `/etc/network/interfaces`, you'll configure the static IP for the wireless interface `wlan0` directly in that file.
+>Use `/etc/network/interfaces`, to configure the static IP for the wireless interface `wlan0` directly in that file.

 1. Open the `/etc/network/interfaces` file: